-Of course a chiropractor’s website isn’t the only place they represents themselves online, but their website is one of the most important places.
+Of course, a chiropractor’s website isn’t the only place they represent themselves online, but their website is one of the most important places.
 More often than not, chiropractic new patients will visit their next chiropractor’s website prior to scheduling their first appointment.
 Like it or not, what a prospective patient sees or doesn’t see on that website will impact their decision.

 If a chiropractor wants to get the most value from their chiropractic website, it’s important that they are intentional about it.
 Whether they create their own website or they pay one of the many chiropractic website companies, chiropractors who put little thought into their website are most likely missing out on the full benefits of a quality chiropractic website.

-If a chiropractor wants to get the most out of their chiropractic website, it’s starts by clarifying its purpose.
+If a chiropractor wants to get the most out of their chiropractic website, it starts by clarifying its purpose.
 For the vast majority of chiropractors, the main purpose of their chiropractic website is to attract new patients.
-A chiropractors website should do a good job of helping new people transition from a non-patient into a patient.
+A chiropractor’s website should do a good job of helping new people transition from a non-patient into a patient.

 Sure, chiropractic websites can be used for a variety of different things.
 Chiropractors can use their website to educate existing patients.
 They can use it to sell products.
 But those things are NOT the primary purpose of most chiropractic websites.